galaxyproject/training-material/topics/single-cell/tutorials/scrna-seurat-pbmc3k/tutorial.md

 Seurat also offers a variety of different clustering algorithms, including SLM, Leiden and Louvain.
 We will follow the default Seurat pipeline and use the Louvain algorithm.

 We need to define a value for the resolution parameter, which determines the size of the clusters the algorithm will find.
 We'll set the resolution at `0.5` for now, or `0.8` if we used SCTransfrom for preprocessing, but this is one of those parameters that we'll often want to try a few different values for when working with single cell data.
+We'll set a higher resolution on the SCTransform route because we expect it to capture more of the biological variation, so we might be able to find more clusters.

 > <comment-title></comment-title>
 > Resolution is one of the key parameters you might need to change when performing clustering.
 It sets the 'granularity' of the clustering - you can choose a lower value to arrange your data into bigger clusters or use a higher resolution if you're looking for lots of little clusters.
 The best resolution can depend on how varied your cells are - do you think there are only a few different cell types or should your sample contain lots of different populations of cells?
 The resolution will usually need to be higher for larger datasets too.
 In most cases, a resolution of between 0.4 and 1.2 will work well - we're using a fairly low value here as we have a smaller dataset.